matt77hias/JavaGAE/README.md

 ## About
-Car rental application on top of Google App Engine (GAE) focussing on high availability and performance scalability using indirect communication techniques offerend by GAE. (see full [car rental project](https://github.com/matt77hias/meta-carrental))
+Car rental application on top of Google App Engine (GAE) focussing on high availability and performance scalability using indirect communication techniques offerend by GAE.
+(See full [car rental project](https://github.com/matt77hias/meta-carrental))

 ## Design